Finn-L/GCD.Project/CodeBook.md

 ### Important Notes:
 * By now I have realized(at least I think) this assignment intends that we organize the data in a way that every single row represents a single participant.
 So it should have involved some data reshaping work.
-* Unfortunately, I don't have enough time to reshape the data.
+* Unfortunately, I don't have enough time to reshape the data since I've spent quite some time with this assignment.
 But I did group the data and find a rather hard to understand solution(run_analysis row 64 - 69) to summarise the data.
 While reshaping should have been easier.